dmalenic/RCA1802-playground/combination-lock-interval-timer/README.md

 As the data bytes for the *combination* are entered into memory, the 1802 performs a logical exclusive or with each byte in turn, using data stored at addresses `byte1+1`, `byte2+1` and `byte3+1` respectively.
-If the wrong number is entered at any point, the program jumps to the error subroutine beginning at location `error_sub`, which momentarily outputs an `EE'to the data display while executing a three-second timing delay, then outputs a `00` to the data display and jumps back to the start of the `combination_lock` routine.
+If the wrong number is entered at any point, the program jumps to the error subroutine beginning at location `error_sub`, which momentarily outputs an `EE`to the data display while executing a three-second timing delay, then outputs a `00` to the data display and jumps back to the start of the `combination_lock` routine.

 As written, you would have to enter `CA` (defined at the program location `byte1+1`), `FE` (defined at the program